awslabs/sockeye/docs/user_documentation.md

 is expected behaviour and sockeye internally keeps track of the results in the correct order.

 Note that evaluation metrics for training data and held-out validation data are written in a tab-separated file called `metrics`.

+At each checkpoint, the internal state of the training process is stored to disk.
+If the training is interrupted (e.g. due to a hardware failure), you can start sockeye again, with the same parameters as for the initial call, and training will resume from the last checkpoint.
+Note that this is different to using the `--params` argument.
+This argument is used only to initialize the training with pre-computed values for the parameters of the model, but the parameters of the optimizer and other parts of the system are initialized from scratch.

 ### Monitoring training progress with tensorboard